mapping-commons/sssom/src/docs/confidence-model.md

 SSSOM enables annotating confidence in several ways for individual mappings records and for mapping sets.

-## Confidence in Manually Curated Semantic Mappings

-## Confidence in Predicted Semantic Mappings
+## Confidence in Positive Semantic Mappings

 The following example shows a high confidence (0.99) manually curated semantic mapping, between two disease resources.